AzmanIstiaq/EventHub/README.md

 - Azman Istiaq Asfi (s4076788)

 ## Notes:
-- All documentation is in docs/Milestone3, including test execution evidence, which is under docs/Milestone2/CoverageReport.
+- All documentation is in docs/Milestone3, including test execution evidence, which is under docs/Milestone3/CoverageReport.
+Run `index.html` in this folder to view.
 - Scrum planning is under the 'Planning' tab.

 ## Records